OpenMEAP/OpenMEAP/README.txt

-OpenMEAP 1.1.x alpha
+In the spirit of friendship, we give to you, OpenMEAP 1.1.x alpha

-Herein is the very first alpha release of OpenMEAP.
-We understand well that the code is far from perfect and that there are many things that need to be done in order for this to be a production-ready platform.

-That being said, we do believe that there is a bit of research and development value in what we have put together thus far and that, humbly hopeful, someone may find even further use from it.
+Please see COPYING for license information.  =)

-Beyond that, we are looking forward to engaging the community and this alpha release is intended to inspire first-round feedback on the direction of the project.
+We continue to look forward to engaging the community for feedback on the direction of the project.

-So, in the spirit of friendship, we give to you,

-OpenMEAP 1.1.x alpha,
-please see COPYING for license information.  =)
+Please see changelog.txt for details about changes/enhancements.